magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Tuesday
 -------

-| We did not write the description to this field.
+| Activating this option the system will send calls on Tuesdays.